 The satisfactory academic progress (SAP) policy applies to all students enrolled in an Accrediting Bureau and a State Licensing Bureau and Veterans Education approved program, whether receiving Federal Title IV, HEA funds, partial funding assistance, or self-pay.
-Advanced Career Institute is accredited by the Council on Occupational Education and is state licensed by the State of Nevada Department of Motor Vehicles Occupational & Business Licensing Office
+Advanced Career Institute is accredited by the Council on Occupational Education and is state licensed by the Bureau for Private Postsecondary Education.